 Fruit: Each flower produces four nutlets that are clustered together, with each nutlet containing one seed.

 Roots: Has a long, deep, woody taproot.
 The roots of Common Bugloss produce a purplish dye.

-Blueweed (Echium vulgare) is another invasive species that can be found in the Sea to Sky region that resembles Common Bugloss.
-However, the stems of Blueweed have dark flecks that are the bases of short stiff hairs.
-In addition, Blueweed flowers lack the distinctive white throats that are found on the flowers of Common Bugloss.
+Blueweed (Echium vulgare) is another invasive species found in the Sea to Sky region that resembles Common Bugloss.
+However, the stems of Blueweed have dark flecks that are the bases of short, stiff hairs.
+In addition, Blueweed flowers lack the distinctive white throats found on the Common Bugloss flowers.